elunna/nerfhack-changelog/README.md

 * Plague was changed from an orcish bow to a standard bow.
 * Quick Blade is a silver short sword instead of an elvish short sword
 * Blackshroud was a neutral cloak in SlashTHEM - it was changed to chaotic.
+* Skullcrusher was a club in SLASH'EM, but it has been changed to an aklys.

 ### Load Brand
 * This heavy sword was forged from load stones and weighs in at a hefty 500aum!